While we all try to be as clear as possible, sometimes it can feel like financial services in particular are speaking a different language.

 You may have to pay tax charges if you exceed your Annual Allowance.

-A retirement product that provides you with a regular, guaranteed income, either for life or for a set period.
+A retirement product that provides you with a regular guaranteed income for life.

 A fixed-term contract that pays a fixed regular income over a term of between 3 and 25 years.